Fertility Answers - Helping Build Families

 A semen analysis is one of the first tests we do to rule out male infertility

 I’m also pretty picky about what lab does the analysis.
 Quite often a hospital lab has very little experience in the more detailed semen analysis and the result is not accurate.
-I strongly recommend our patients to have the semen analysis done either at our Fertility Answers andrology lab or one that’s affiliated with a fertility clinic.
+I strongly recommend our patients conduct the semen analysis in Fertility Answers andrology lab or one that’s affiliated with a fertility clinic.
 It’s a great first step in determining what is causing problems.

 Dr. S